-Faculty Blackboard Utilization: The degree to which Blackboard is used by faculty members is an individual choice.
-However there is a minimal use that is expected for all faculty members.
+Faculty Learning Management System (LMS) Utilization: The degree to which the LMS is used by faculty members is an individual choice.
+However, there is a minimal use that is expected for all faculty members.
 The university wishes to be prepared for continuity of instruction in case a disaster (severe weather damage, flu pandemic, or public emergency) requires the closure of campus.
-Blackboard provides a means of working with students at a distance in case of such a campus closure and faculty must be prepared to shift quickly to Blackboard as a primary means of instruction and student contact.
+The LMS provides a means of working with students at a distance in case of such a campus closure and faculty must be prepared to shift quickly to the LMS as a primary means of instruction and student contact.
 Please note the policy below.

-All faculty members are required to put in place these basic Blackboard functions for the start of each semester:
+All faculty members are required to put in place these basic LMS functions for the start of each semester:

-- Posting of the course syllabus. - Posting of a text document such as a reading list or list of assignments. - A "welcome to the course" message sent to students in the course using Blackboard's email function.
+- Posting of the course syllabus. - Posting of a text document such as a reading list or list of assignments. - A "welcome to the course" message sent to students in the course using the LMS's email function.